stefanrueger/urboot/docs/makeoptions.md

    signal on `FREQ_PIN` stays low, irrespective of `FREQ_POLARITY`.
 The duration of one period of the square wave might be too short by up to 5 clock cycles, which is normally of no concern.
-If precision of this debug square wave is of importance, then `EXACT_DF` can be set to `1`, in which case the quantisation error of one period is less than 1 clock cycle at the expense of up to 4 bytes extra code.
+If precision of this debug square wave is of importance, then `EXACT_DF` can be set to `1`, in which case the quantisation error of one period is at most 1 clock cycle at the expense of up to 4 bytes extra code.

  - `FLASHWRAPS=<1|0>`